lagden/encontre/README.md

 Type: `boolean`
 Default: `true`

-Avoid break the term in pieces
+Break the term in pieces

 ## Usage